 We ride in a Greyhound bus towards our future, will it be better than the past?
-We hadn’t eaten all day, and it was a > long bus ride from the hills of West Virginia to Tennessee.
-The bus made one of its pitstops and we walked up a long > hill to a little convenience store to try to find some food.
-We walked over to the food prep area, and I can’t recall > the particular items that we chose but it was something that had to be cooked in the microwave, so Mom heated it up.
-She > said that I could get some Twinkies or Little Debbie cakes, and we grabbed some soda.
-We were so excited to finally get > to eat something. > > See when she finally left Ben, we tried living on our own for a little while, but she didn’t make enough money > waitressing and bartending in a small town that had little work available, so we had government assistance.
-This wasn’t > even enough to keep us afloat, and Ben was always around as well, so Mom decided to move us to Tennessee where my > grandparents had moved.
+We hadn’t eaten all day, and it was a long bus ride from the hills of West Virginia to Tennessee.
+The bus made one of its pitstops and we walked up a long hill to a little convenience store to try to find some food.
+We walked over to the food prep area.
+I cannot recall the particular items that we chose, but they had to be cooked in the microwave.
+Mom heated them up.
+She told me that I could get some Twinkies or Little Debbie cakes.
+We also grabbed some sodas.
+We were so excited to finally get to eat something.

+See when she finally left Ben, we tried living on our own for a little while, but she didn’t make enough money waitressing and bartending in a small town that had little work available, so we had government assistance.
+This wasn’t even enough to keep us afloat, and Ben was always around as well, so Mom decided to move us to Tennessee where my grandparents had moved.
 We were going to stay with them until we got on our feet.

 Government assistance was very common in the little backwater town we lived in West Virginia, so I suppose Mom didn’t think anything about the fact that she only had food stamps to buy our food with…when our “meals” were ready we walked up to the counter to pay, and she took out her food stamps.
 The clerk looked at us like we were nothing but trash.
 He looked down his nose at us and said we don’t take those here.